tioui/Eiffel_Spec/README.md

 Eiffel_Spec
 ===========

-EiffelStudio Config files and procedure to compile a EiffelStudio Cross-Compiler for different target.
+Config files and procedure to compile an EiffelStudio Cross-Compiler for different target.